catherinesyeh/cs262-logical-clocks/docs/design.md

 - `Process ID`: corresponding to machine 1, 2, or 3
 - `Event Message`: message describing the event that occured
 - `System Time`: the global time taken from the system
-- `Logical Clock`: the time taken from this machine's logical clock
+- `Logical Clock`: the time taken from this machine's logical clock (logged after update for current clock cycle)
-- `Queue Length`: current length of this machine's message queue
+- `Queue Length`: current length of this machine's message queue (logged before processing a message)

 ## Clock Rate